 VPS gives each VPS its CPU, RAM, and storage.
 This provides a stable, reliable hosting environment.
 It is better than a shared server for multiple users.
 Shared hosting aims to fit as many users as possible, greatly slowing load times.

 VPS hosting uses virtualization to partition the physical server.
 A hypervisor typically manages this.
 Each virtual server operates as an independent entity.
-Users can choose their own OS and programs to install.
+The end-user is given the option of selecting their OS and programs to install.

 The cloud structure lets the websites and apps work seamlessly.
 All the servers operate in harmony, as they are in one unit.
 If one server has issues or high loads, other servers can compensate.
 The way different servers operate in one unit allows for automatic resource allocation.
 It can react and adapt to traffic changes with ease.